Purcell, Oklahoma: Economy

+Arts and culture

-Local Historic landmarks
+Historic landmarks

 Purcell's downtown business district and its many historic buildings underwent major improvements and revitalization at a cost of over $1 million in the 1990s via the "U.S. Main Street" program.
 The improvements included new sidewalks, Victorian lamp posts, storefront restorations, and landscape islands in the downtown area.

 Purcell has four sites that are NRHP-listed: